khanshoaib3/minecraft-access/docs/setup/basic.md

 Fabric provides an executable installer for Windows, click the `Download for Windows` button to download it.
 The executable file is named as `fabric-installer-<installer-version-number>.exe`, for example, `fabric-installer-0.11.2.exe`.
 We have received reports that some screen readers such as NVDA cannot read the installer's interface if your current input method is not English.
-Try to switch to English input method first, if the problem still persists, please download the jar form of the installer by clicking the `Download universal jar` button, just below the `Download for Windows` button.
+Try to switch to the English input method first, if the problem still persists, please download the jar form of the installer by clicking the `Download universal jar` button, just below the `Download for Windows` button.

 Start the installer, a window pops up for you to choose the installation configurations: